tbrowder/Excel/README.md

 * Use an HJSON-format configuration file to input values defining a templated project
-* Use an HJSON-format formats file to force  certain  Excel xlsx formatting that cannot currently be read from the Excell xlsx template file
+* Use an HJSON-format formats file to force  certain  Excel xlsx formatting that cannot currently be read from the Excel xlsx template file

 Planned: